 Works to update the reference project started in 2009 which takes into account the current technical and technological developments in storage of spent nuclear fuel.
-Outputs from the project are available from 2011 and they reflect both the requirements for the location selection and the evaluation of adequacy of the accumulated financial means intended for the development of DGR and its operation.
+Outputs from the project will be available at the end of 2011 and they will be reflected both in the requirements for the location selection and in the evaluation of adequacy of the accumulated financial means intended for the development of DGR and its operation.